Amber masthead

 Workshops

-The GPU accelerated version of PMEMD 18 supports both explicit solvent PME or IPS simulations in all three canonical ensembles (NVE, NVT and NPT) and implicit solvent Generalized Born simulations.
-It has been designed to support as many of the standard PMEMD v18 features as possible, however, there are some current limitations that are detailed below.
-Some of these may be addressed in the near future, and patches released, with the most up to date list posted on the web page.
+The GPU accerlated version of pmemd is implemented in Amber but not in AmberTools.
+The code supports both explicit solvent PME or IPS simulations in all three canonical ensembles (NVE, NVT and NPT) and implicit solvent Generalized Born simulations.
+It has been designed to support as many of the standard PMEMD features as possible.
+For a full list of features, see the pmemd section of the Amber manual.

 Alchemical Free Energy Calculations

-The free energy methods implemented in Amber18 GPU code builds on the efficient AMBER GPU MD code base (pmemd.cuda).
-These methods include both thermodynamic integration and free energy perturbation (FEP) and multi-state Bennett’s ratio (MBAR) classes.
+The free energy methods implemented in Amber GPU code builds on the efficient Amber GPU MD code base (pmemd.cuda).
+These methods include both thermodynamic integration (TI), free energy perturbation (FEP) and multi-state Bennett’s ratio (MBAR) classes.
+See the Free Energy Tutorials for specific examples.

-• Thermodynamic Integration (TI): The input flags to run a TI calculation on a GPU are the same as for the CPU version.
+• Input flags to run a TI calculation on a GPU are the same as for the CPU version.
 Users need to:

 • Set icfe=1 : to enable the free energy calculations